Items filtered by date: March 2025

 While there is nothing one can do to prevent congenital foot problems, raising awareness and receiving neonatal screenings are important.
 Early detection by taking your child to a podiatrist leads to the best outcome possible.

-If you have any questions please feel free to contact our offices located in Houston, Deer Park, and Mont Belvieu, TX .
+If you have any questions please feel free to contact our offices located in Houston and Deer Park, TX .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 A podiatrist plays a vital role in diagnosing and treating a variety of foot and ankle conditions.
 They assess patients to determine the underlying causes of pain, deformities, or mobility issues.
 Treatment plans may include medication or lifestyle modifications.
 In more severe cases, podiatrists perform surgical procedures to correct structural abnormalities, repair injuries, or alleviate chronic pain.
 They are also responsible for prescribing medications to manage infections, inflammation, or other foot-related ailments.
 Additionally, podiatrists design and create custom orthotics to provide support and improve foot function.
 By addressing both acute and chronic conditions, podiatrists play a vital role in enhancing the overall health and well-being of individuals with foot and ankle concerns.
 If you are experiencing any type of foot or ankle pain, it is suggested that you consult a podiatrist who can accurately diagnose and treat various foot conditions.